FUNDING AREAS: LGBT marriage equality

 CONTACT: Visit PeopleFinder for email and phone number (paid subscribers only)

 PROFILE: Paul Di Donato became head of the Civil Marriage Collaborative (CMC) at the Proteus Fund in November 2007.
+He has since become the president of the fund.
 He has been involved in the world of activism, advocacy, and philanthropy for more than 25 years, focusing primarily on HIV/AIDS, LGBT issues, civil rights, and social justice.
 Prior to joining Proteus, Di Donato spent eight years as executive director of Funders Concerned About AIDS (FCAA).
 Before that, he served as public policy director and federal affairs director at the San Francisco AIDS Foundation and as executive director and legal director of National Gay Rights Advocates.
 Since 2000, Di Donato has been a trustee of Broadway Cares/Equity Fights AIDS, one of the largest HIV grantmaking organizations in the United States.
 He spent the early part of his career as a litigator, specializing in civil rights law, after earning his JD from Harvard Law School in 1985.